Ted Thorn (RAF officer): Battle of Britain

-In five days of operations in the Battle of Britain against the attacking Luftwaffe from 24 to 28 August 1940, 264 Squadron was almost wiped out, losing three aircraft and crews on 24 August, three more on 26 August and three more on 28 August.
+In five days of operations in the Battle of Britain against the attacking Luftwaffe from 24 to 28 August 1940, No. 264 Squadron was almost wiped out, losing three aircraft and crews on 24 August, three more on 26 August and three more on 28 August.

-On 24 August, in action against a formation of Junkers Ju 88 bombers which had just bombed RAF Manston, Thorn and Barker shot down one of the enemy, but Boulton Paul Defiant Mark I serial number ‘’N1535’’ (codes PS-A) was last seen chasing an enemy bomber out to sea, Philip Hunter the squadron commander and his gunner were posted missing when they failed to return.
+On 24 August, in action against a formation of Junkers Ju 88 bombers which had just bombed RAF Manston, Thorn and Barker shot down one of the enemy, but Philip Hunter, the squadron commander, and his gunner were last seen chasing an enemy bomber out to sea and posted missing when they failed to return.

 On 26 August 1940 at mid-day, Thorn and Barker were in action against the Luftwaffe bomber streams again and shot down two Dornier Do 17 bombers over Dover.
 As they commenced an attack on a third Do 17, a Bf 109 attacked them, badly damaging their Defiant (serial number L7005).
 Thorn dived quickly away to crash land the crippled aircraft, which had caught fire, but the Bf 109 came in for a second attack; Barker assisted a Hurricane in shooting it down, before he and Thorn baled out.
 The aircraft crashed quite close to each other at Marshside, Kent near Chislet.
 Thorn and Barker were both slightly wounded.

 Thorn and Barker were the most successful Boulton Paul Defiant crew of the war.